jaykakadiya18/imdb-fastapi/README.md

-# IMDB-API

-# testing the code
+# IMDB-FASTAPI

-- 1
-- 2
+# Project requirement
-- 3
+- MongoDB Connection url

 [x] does it
 [] all test complete